tprasadtp/ubuntu-post-install/docs/tasks.md

 !!! bug "Scope of this function"
     This will **NOT** remove PPAs or repositories you have added manually or those added while installing DEB files.

-## Pre and Post task hooks
-Since version 4.0, it is possible to run list of shell-scripts (listed in pre/post-script.list), before any of the tasks like installing or adding repositories begin as well as after all the tasks are completed.
-Please note that currently no checks are being made if all the tasks completed successfully.
-The scripts are executed, regardless of the exit status of the tasks.

-Invoking scripts requires two flags to be passed.

-- `--enable-pre` for pre task scripts
-- `--enable-post` for post task scripts.
-- Configurations are similar to package lists, one line per script.
-Please include complete path for the shell-scripts.
-- Empty lines are ignored.
-- If you wish to run python or other code, please use shell-script as wrapper.

-### Honoring simulate flag in hooks
-Check for file `.ae_simulate`.
-By default its is not preset.
-It is preset & set to true, if `--simulate or -s` flag is used.

-### Honoring `AUTOPILOT` falg in hooks
-Check for contents of file `.autopilot`.
-It is set to true if AUTOPILOT is true.
-Otherwise its not present.

 ## All In one

 This will perform Following actions.
 (In the following order)